 Gerald Giaquinta is a marketing consultant, corporate executive, and Associate Professor of Clinical Department of Business Communication at the USC Marshall School of Business.
 He is the Academic Director of the World Bachelor in Business program at the Marshall School.

-Mary Murphy is a print, television and digital journalist and a senior lecturer at USC Annenberg.
+Mary Murphy is a print, television and digital journalist and an Associate Professor at USC Annenberg.
 Murphy has appeared on shows such as Today, Good Morning America, CNN’s Show Business Tonight and was on the staff of Entertainment Tonight and The Insider as both producer and on-air talent.

 Michael Parks is a journalist and educator whose coverage of the struggle against apartheid in South Africa earned him the 1987 Pulitzer Prize for International Reporting.
 He previously served as editor of the Los Angeles Times.